Visitors are welcome to tour Women’s Rights National Historical Park’s visitor center, historic homes (open seasonally), and the Wesleyan Chapel.

 Open Wednesday - Sunday, 9:00 a.m. to 5:00 p.m.
 (Closed Thanksgiving Day, Christmas Day, and New Year’s Day)

 Through statues of the convention organizers, exhibits, and an orientation film, visitors learn about the history of the women’s rights movement.

-Film: Dreams of Equality (Park Introductory Film, 25 minutes)
+- Film: Dreams of Equality (Park Introductory Film, 25 minutes, showtimes on demand)